charan-1230/YADA/README.md

    - Get personalized calorie intake recommendations
    - Analyze your current diet against your goals

-6. WEB FOOD IMPORT (NEW FEATURE)
-   - Import food data from external websites
-   - Currently supports McDonald's and USDA food databases
-   - To use this feature:
-     1. From the Food Database menu, select "Import Foods from Web"
-     2. Choose an import source (McDonald's or USDA)
-     3. Enter the URL or API endpoint
-     4. Review and select foods to import into your database

 FOOD LOGGING BEHAVIOR
 -------------------
 When adding the same food to your diet log for the same day: